 Whether your getting customers to fill out a form for podcasts, white papers, or just a call for more information, this is important data.
 I get quite a bit of lead forms with gmail.com or yahoo.com email address, but a correct phone number, which makes me believe these numbers are accurate.
 As a gatekeeper for registration forms, you need to give leads every chance to be passed on.
 That may mean ignoring some false looking data.

 The second set of data revolves around what types of information registered for are most popular.
 This does not surprise me either as I think people will register and download bits of information that they can absorb on their schedule.
-Over time, I think downloadable webcasts and podcasts will close the gap on white papers.
+Over time, I think downloadable webcasts and podcasts will catch up to physical promotional products.